Ryan552/load_test_application/README.md

 Kubernetes Engine
 Cloud Storage

-This application is to be deployed on google kjubernetes after the Banchmark Application has been set up.
+This application is to be deployed on google kubernetes after the Banchmark_Application and results-server has been set up.

 Open a Google Cloud Shell Terminal to run the run_script.sh shell script, modifying the following variables to suit the benchmark being conducted: